Published on August 30, 2022

 The differences between school GPA and NCAA Core GPA can be tricky to decipher, and often your NCAA Core GPA can be lower or higher than your traditional school GPA.

-As seen in the Honest Game CAREⓇ plan below, the student has a school GPA of 2.27 however, their actual NCAA Core GPA is lower at 2.24 which deems the student not a full-academic qualifier at the NCAA DI level.
+As seen in the Honest Game CARE® plan below, the student has a school GPA of 2.32 however, their actual NCAA Core GPA is lower at 2.27 which deems the student not a full-academic qualifier at the NCAA DI level.

 In other cases, your NCAA Core GPA may be higher than your school GPA.
-In fact, Honest Game has seen a number of student-athletes who had assumed they were ineligible, when in fact their NCAA Core GPA was higher than their school GPA due poor grades earned in courses that were not NCAA-approved as seen in the example student’s Honest Game CAREⓇ dashboard below.
+In fact, Honest Game has seen a number of student-athletes who had assumed they were ineligible, when in fact their NCAA Core GPA was higher than their school GPA due to poor grades earned in courses that were not NCAA-approved.

 For example, if your friend Johnny goes to School 1 (grade scale and courses properly updated and NCAA-approved) and gets a B in Honors English I. His NCAA GPA would be a 3.5.
 Your School 2 is not properly updated, your B in Honors English I (NCAA Approved but no weights approved) at School 2 would result in a 3.0.
 Even though you’re theoretically taking the same class, your NCAA GPA will be lower.